 The varied facets of Ka'anapali Beach

 A beach in absolute perfection.
-Miles of white-gold sand meander along Hawaii's coastline, lapped by the gentle waves of the sea.
-Likewise, Ka'anapali Beach is known for the many entertainment options across the street from the beach.
-Tens of shopping, restaurants, cafes and seven resorts are just a part of it.
+Miles of white-gold sand meander along Hawaii's coastline together with the gentle waves of the sea.
+Also, Ka'anapali Beach is known for its many entertainment options across the street from the beach.
+Shopping opportunities, restaurants, cafes and seven resorts are just a part of it.

 The entrance to the calm sea is shallow and ideal for swimming.
-Likewise, it offers to dive into the colorful underwater world of Hawaii.
-Around the Black Rock there are colorful fishes, which can be observed while snorkeling.
-On the other hand, if you are looking for an adrenaline kick, you can try cliff jumping from Black Rock.
-But beware, with locals it looks easier than it is and especially with currents that cannot be seen, it can quickly become dangerous.
-For those who can't stand lying in the sun all day, the stores across the street provide the ideal diversion.
-The Whalers Village Mall and a variety of restaurants are literally right next to the spread out towel.
+You can also dive into the colourful underwater world of Hawaii.
+Around the Black Rock, colourful fishes can be observed while snorkelling.
+However, if you are looking for an adrenaline kick, you can try cliff jumping from Black Rock.
+But beware, it looks easier than it is when the locals do it and especially with currents that cannot be seen, it can quickly become dangerous.
+The shops across the street provide the ideal diversion for those who can't stand lying in the sun all day.
+The Whalers Village Mall and a variety of restaurants are right next to the spread-out towel.

-A limited number of parking spaces will be provided at the northern part of the beach, alternatively parking spaces can be used at the Whalers Village shopping center.
+A limited number of parking spaces are provided at the northern part of the beach, alternatively, parking spaces can be used at the Whalers Village shopping centre.

 Contact details